 See also the FB wiki page on Normal vs. Standalone FreeBASIC installs.

-The OHRRPGCE has recently been confirmed to work on FreeBSD.
+The OHRRPGCE works on FreeBSD.
 FB does also kind-of support NetBSD and OpenBSD, but you're on your own.
 (FB's Unix headers aren't portable or complete, so for OpenBSD etc. it's likely you will have to edit the "crt" headers in some places where there are OS-specific defines.)

 Old builds of FB for FreeBSD are available on the FB forums, but probably won't work due to missing headers.